Resources

 The Bedford Centre for the History of Women and Gender – Royal Holloway, University of London

-Digitised resources
+Digitised journals

 One of the best resources for finding out about women at work in the late 19th and early 20th centuries is the British Newspaper Archive.
 The digitisation of newspapers like The Queen, The Gentlewoman, The Vote and Common Cause makes what women were doing far more visible and accessible.